kamitor/Value-Chain-Rebels/Key takeaways.md

 michiel

-We can zoom in consumer products
+We can zoom in consumer products - > Baby products ? health products, Value products.
+One paticular value chain.
+Whether it's health or outside gear.
+But if we do that, we can tackle this for the costumer angle.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA2OTYxMjE3LC01Njk2NzUxMzBdfQ==
+eyJoaXN0b3J5IjpbLTgzMDkxODI0OSwtNTY5Njc1MTMwXX0=
 -->